 Who knows how many things I will have ‘collected’ by time I can get my scanner running again and get back to uploading to the site… So, if you feel like checking my boards out, you’ll find me on Pinterest under the name ‘genephemera’.

 Born May 1912 in South Carolina and later finding his way to Allegheny, Pennsylvania, where he died in 2004, Charles Vandross looks almost amused that he had been arrested.
-Given the time period of the arrest and the police practices of the time, it’s likely he was used to being a target arrest but the record doesn’t reveal why he was picked up by police.
+The record doesn’t reveal why he was picked up by police.
 All we know, is that he was.

 This picture post card holds some great genealogy clues because it contains not just a name, but also the names of some relatives.
 These types of clues are some of my favorite type because it helps narrow down the identity of the specific person.
 The one thing that it didn’t tell us was a location.
 Well, I suppose that’s how it always works.
 If it was easy, it wouldn’t be fun to figure out!